Last updated July 29, 2016

 Here are all the discounts we’ve found so far.
 States don’t widely publicize these discounts (go figure), so if you come across another state that discounts sales tax, let us know in the comments.

 A discount is allowed if the tax is paid before the 20th day of the month in which the tax is due.
-The sales tax discount consists of 5 percent on the first $100 of tax due, and 2 percent of all tax over $100.
+The sales tax discount consists of 5% on the first $100 of tax due, and 2% of all tax in excess of $100.
 Monthly discounts can’t go above $400.00.

 Arizona (FBA State)